marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/influencing-the-linking-step.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: options, linking, linking, static

 .. _link-options:

-.. index:: options, linking

-.. index:: linking, static

 Influencing the linking step
 ****************************